ka-artdesign/solace-in-solis/src/site/notes/People/Characters/Lucian Malavé.md

 **Dislikes:**
 - Being on bad terms with those they care about
-- Scummy Merchants
 - To be called a liar or be judged on other's actions
-- Feeling excessively dirty while working
+- Having to organize during high-activity seasons
+- Cold and dry weather

 **Fears:**
 - Abandonment, does not like being left behind
 - Solitude
-- Small spaces *(Don't ask Kadence about the vent incident.)*
+- Small/Closed spaces *(Don't ask Kadence about the vent incident.)*
 - Failure and being unable to recover

 **Strengths:**